csstools/postcss-time-machine/README.md

 ## Options

-Any feature of [Time Machine] may be disabled in the plugin options.
+Any feature of [Time Machine] may be disabled by passing a `false` value to its feature key.

 Example:
 ```js